DoubleHo05/Convenience-Store/README.md

 - SQL code for creating tables.
 - Creating sample data using Python.
 - Add sample data from Python to the database.
-- Simple desktop application for updating the data.
 - Python code for extracting the data daily.

 ## Requirements